AfriEmotion/AfriEmotion/README.md

 | Saminu Aliyu  | Bayero University, Kano; MasaKhane |
 | Nedjma Ousidhoum | University of Cambridge|

-# Shared Task Proposal
+# Shared Task

-To extend the reach of emotion classification data on a global scale, we are organzing a [SemEval shared task 2025](https://github.com/emotion-analysis-project/SemEval2025-task11) .
+To extend the reach of emotion classification data on a global scale, we are organzing a [SemEval shared task 2025](https://github.com/emotion-analysis-project/SemEval2025-task11).
 Leveraging datasets sponsored by the Lucuna fund, our initiative encompasses over 12 additional languages, predominantly focusing on low-resource languages in Asia and Latin America.
 This shared task not only facilitates broader utilization of the dataset but also propels research in low-resource languages worldwide.